spacelift-io/spacectl/README.md

 Each of the subcommands requires an account **alias**, which is a short, user-friendly name for each set of credentials (account profiles).
 Profiles don't need to be unique - you can have multiple sets of credentials for a single account too.

-Account profiles support three authentication methods: GitHub access tokens, API keys and login with a browser (API token).
+Account profiles support three authentication methods:
+* GitHub access tokens
+* API keys
+* Login with a browser (API token).

 In order to authenticate to your first profile, type in the following (make sure to replace `${MY_ALIAS}` with the actual profile alias):

 ```bash
 ❯ spacectl profile login ${MY_ALIAS}